vestrel00/contacts-android/DEV_NOTES.md

 **Data inserts**

-In the native Contacts app, Data inserted in combined contacts mode will be associated to the first RawContact in the list sorted by the RawContact ID.
+In the native Contacts app, Data inserted in combined (raw) contacts mode will be associated to the first RawContact in the list sorted by the RawContact ID.

 > This may not be the same as the RawContact referenced by `ContactsColumns.NAME_RAW_CONTACT_ID`.